d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 and want to go deeper into the mathematical content, just skip this section.

 To start, we import the `np` (`numpy`) and `npx` (`numpy_extension`) modules from MXNet.
-Here, `np` module includes the same functions supported by NumPy, while `npx` module contains a set of extensions developed to empower deep learning within a NumPy-like environment.
+Here, the `np` module includes the same functions supported by NumPy, while the `npx` module contains a set of extensions developed to empower deep learning within a NumPy-like environment.
 When using `ndarray`, we almost always invoke the `set_np` function: this is for compatibility of `ndarray` processing by other components of MXNet.